eyecantell/prepdir/README.md

 <details>
 <summary><strong>Q: What project sizes can prepdir handle?</strong></summary>
 A: Effective for small to moderate projects (thousands of files).
-Use file extension filters for larger projects.
-The limitation will more likely be what the LLM can handle.
+Use file extension filters and `--max-chars` to split outputs for larger projects or LLM token limits.
 </details>

 <details>